Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 This section explains how to create and use access tokens&mdash;by using the Qumulo REST API, Python SDK, and `qq` CLI&mdash;to authenticate external services to Qumulo Core.

 In Qumulo Core 5.3.0 (and higher), _access tokens_ let a user to authenticate to the Qumulo REST API without having to complete repetitive login procedures.
-Access tokens provide an alternative to session-based authentication that the `qq login` CLI command and the Web UI use
+Access tokens provide an alternative to session-based authentication that the `qq login` command and the Web UI use

-Unlike _user bearer tokens_ (that have a short expiration time and require a password to refresh), access tokens are long-lived.
+Unlike _session bearer tokens_ (that have a short expiration time and require a password to refresh, for example for authentication by using the `qq login` command), access tokens are long-lived.
 Access tokens support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.

 {{site.data.alerts.important}}
 <ul>